0x20/hackerspace-blueprint/5-membership.md

 *The members create and maintain the hacker environment.*

 When a conflict/problem can not be resolved between individuals, via do-ocracy or when it impacts the group, a group decision is required.
-Any member can request that a decision is made by the group of members instead of by do-ocracy or individual members.
+Any member can request that a decision is made on a meeting instead of by do-ocracy or individual members.

 The members should do the following things as a group.